 Her chamber music activities have included performances and recordings with such noted artists as William Preucil, Ida Kavafian, Richard Stoltzman, David Shifrin, Richard Goode, Walter Trampler, Anne Epperson, Jon Kimura Parker and Gunther Schuller.
-She is featured in chamber music recordings under the Arabesque, Bridge Records and MSR Classics labels, and her live concert performances are heard on National Public Radio's Performance Today.
-Ms. Sant'Ambrogio has performed as first violinist with the Miami String Quartet and has been a guest artist with The Chamber Music Society of Lincoln Center, performing at both the Lincoln and Kennedy Centers.
-She toured Italy with Mikhail Baryshnikov's White Oak Dance Project, toured extensively throughout Ohio with Cleveland's Myriad, and for ten years performed with the Amici String Quartet, of which she was a founding member.
-Ms. Sant'Ambrogio studied with and was the graduate assistant to Donald Weilerstein at The Eastman School of Music, where she received her Master of Music degree.
-Previously she received her Bachelor of Music degree with distinction from Indiana University as a scholarship student of Laurence Shapiro and James Buswell.
+She is featured in chamber music recordings under the Arabesque, Bridge Records and MSR Classics labels and her live concert performances are heard on National Public Radio's Performance Today.
+Sant'Ambrogio has performed as first violinist with the Miami String Quartet and has been a guest artist with The Chamber Music Society of Lincoln Center, performing at both the Lincoln and Kennedy Centers.
+She toured Italy with Mikhail Baryshnikov's White Oak Dance Project, toured extensively throughout Ohio with Cleveland's Myriad and for 10 years performed with the Amici String Quartet, of which she was a founding member.
+Sant'Ambrogio studied with and was the graduate assistant to Donald Weilerstein at The Eastman School of Music, where she received her master of music degree.
+Previously, she received her bachelor of music degree with distinction from Indiana University as a scholarship student of Laurence Shapiro and James Buswell.

 The name Sant'Ambrogio is frequently found in concert programs throughout America.
-John Sant'Ambrogio, former Principal Cellist of the Saint Louis Symphony Orchestra, gave his daughter Stephanie her first violin lessons at the age of five.
+John Sant'Ambrogio, former principal cellist of the Saint Louis Symphony Orchestra, gave his daughter Stephanie her first violin lessons at the age of five.
 Her sister Sara is a cellist with the Naumberg Award-winning Eroica Trio.
-For thirty years the Sant'Ambrogio family directed Red Fox Music Camp, which was founded by grandmother Isabelle Schiebler Sant'Ambrogio, a celebrated concert pianist.
+For 30 years, the Sant'Ambrogio family directed Red Fox Music Camp, which was founded by grandmother Isabelle Schiebler Sant'Ambrogio, a celebrated concert pianist.
 The legacy of teaching music has been passed down in the Sant'Ambrogio family for four generations.
-Ms. Sant'Ambrogio plays a violin crafted in 1757 by J.B.
-Guadagnini of Milan, Italy, the city from which the family name Sant'Ambrogio originates.
-She and her graphic designer husband Gary Albright, enjoy exploring Lake Tahoe with their daughters, nineteen-year-old Isabel and seventeen-year-old Gabrielle.

 - Soaring Solo: Unaccompanied Works II for Violin & Viola.
 Stephanie Sant'Ambrogio, violin & viola.